 The good news is that some of what developers are looking for is within employers' control.
 Companies willing to lean in with mentorship, rich opportunities for continued learning, and clear paths to career advancement will attract and retain the best talent.

 The data shows that developers do want a satisfying relationship with their employers.
 They aren't signaling maximum schedule flexibility and huge comp as their highest values.
-Click To Tweet
+Share on XIn this post, we'll look at some non-monetary reasons developers quit and some actions you can take to increase your retention.

 Why Software Developers Quit